 The Google Earth Image of Gaurangapatna

-Dipadandia – a Medieval light house
+Dipadandia – a Medieval lighthouse

 The port of Gaurangapatna did not survive for a long period in history as it was vulnerable to the destruction caused by periodic cyclones that lash the Bay of Bengal.
-Also the strong littoral current that blows from southwest and northeast deposited huge amounts of sand on its shore.
+Also, the strong littoral current that blows from southwest and northeast deposited huge amounts of sand on its shore.
 Some historians also believe that a weak economy and repeated attacks by neighbouring kingdoms led to the decline of Gaurangapatna port.

 Potagarh Fort on the bank of Rushikulya River

-It is believed that Mohammed Khan, a Fauzdar of the Qutub Shahi Dynasty erected a fort near Potagarh for the administration of Chicacole Circar under the Golkonda Kingdom.
+It is believed that Mohammed Khan, a Fauzdar of the Qutub Shahi Dynasty erected a fort near Potagarh for the administration of Chicacole Circar under the Golconda Kingdom.
 In 1753 CE, ChicacoleCircar was granted to the French.
 Monsieur De Bussy, the French commander of the province functioned from Potagarh.
 Near the fort, one can see two French tombs indicating the existence of a French colony.

 Inside the fort, there are remains of three residential buildings each with a different architectural design.
 The one belonging to the Qutub Shahi is in a ruined state.
 There are also two passages on the eastern side of the compound wall opening to the river.
 One was probably used as a secret passage to escape to the sea and if a local myth is to be believed, the other passage was meant for the Queen to go to the river unseen, for bathing.

-Towards the end of 18th century, Potagarh had a new resident, Thomas Snodgrass.
+Towards the end of the 18th century, Potagarh had a new resident, Thomas Snodgrass.
 He was fascinated with Rambha, a town near Gaurangapatna, and built a lavish mansion for himself there.
 According to a report, he had over 300 servants to look after his domestic needs.
 The servants served as cooks, tailors, water bearers, palanquin boys, poultry keepers, gardeners, boatmen and a few entertained his guests.

 Snodgrass spent most of his time in building mansions and in excursions to various islands on Chilika.
 He was a highly corrupt bureaucrat and spent a large chunk of his official time converting the islands of Chilika into a park for his tamed wild animals.
 One of the landmark structures he constructed is a tall pyramidal tower with a room attached to it.
-Seen from a distance these curious looking structures, built on a rocky outcrop, are about a 30 minute ride in country boat from Rambha and a major tourist attraction.
+Seen from a distance these curious looking structures, built on a rocky outcrop, are about a 30-minute ride in a country boat from Rambha and a major tourist attraction.

 I had spent a night in Rambha in 2009 with my parents in the state tourist resort.
 Rambha, the name itself would leave someone in fantasy as to how beautiful it would be.
 But Rambha is like any other small town/big village, dusty and messy.
 The only feature that makes it unique is its surrounding – Chilika, which forms its southern edge and the hill crops – some of which are islands in the vast and scenic water body.